pfgithub/scpl/docs/actions/getdetailsofhealthsample.md

-## Get Details of Health Sample / getdetailsofhealthsample (internally `is.workflow.actions.properties.health.quantity`)
+## Get Details of Health Sample / GetDetailsofHealthSample (internally `is.workflow.actions.properties.health.quantity`)

 > This action is not yet complete.
 Some arguments may be missing.